Go Back

 Method

-1. Preheat your oven to 400 degrees F.
+1. Preheat the oven to 400 degrees F.

 2. Cut a round piece of parchment paper to fit the bottom of a 9-inch round cake pan.
 Spray the pan with flour baking spray, place the cut parchment round in the pan, then spray again.